Lets get this out of the way up front: No.

 - Operating Pressure:

-- A PFI machine cannot replicate the high pressures required for GDI injectors, making tests inaccurate or impossible.
+- A PFI machine cannot replicate the high pressures required for GDI injectors to atomize, making tests inaccurate or impossible.

 - Spray Pattern and Atomization: